edvinh/node-sloc/README.md

 path             Required.
 The path to walk or file to read. extensions       Additional file extensions to look for.
 Required if ignoreDefault is set to true. ignorePaths      Optional.
-A list of directories to ignore. logger           Optional.
+A list of directories to ignore. ignoreDefault    Optional.
+Whether to ignore the default file extensions or not.
+Defaults to false. logger           Optional.
 Outputs extra information to if specified.
 ```
 ### Resolved object